easy30/easy-sync/README.md

 - Click "Rebuild Index".
 This step will save config and create new elasticsearch index.
 - Switch to home page, refresh the page.
 You can see the task created, click "Start" button.
-- Wait a few seconds, click "Log" to see logs.
-By default, full sync and increase sync work together.
+- Wait a minute, click "Log" to see logs.
+By default, full sync and increase sync runs together.

 ![es log](docs/images/es-log.png)